 Prepares students to research, organize, and deliver persuasive speeches.
-Focuses on the ethics of persuasion and shaping speeches for particular audiences.
-Covers analyzing persuasive speeches, media messages, and other forms of persuasion in arenas including politics, advertising, and business.
+Focuses on the ethics of persuasion and crafting speeches for specific audiences.
+Covers analysis persuasive speeches, media messages, and other forms of persuasion in arenas including, advertising, business, and politics.
 Prerequisite: Placement into WR115; or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.
 F, W, Sp